Faizanf33/atm-project/README.md

 # ATM
-(Beta mode)
-1. Move to 'ATM' directory and open terminal
+*(Beta mode)*
+## To Run the code:
+1. open termianl and cd into 'atm-project' directory.

-2. Run using: python3 login.py or python login.py
+2. Run the program using: python3 login.py or python login.py

 3. Login (default login: 'abc xyz', pin:'1234')
       Or